maximilianmarx/mysql-binary-upload/README.md

 ![image](https://user-images.githubusercontent.com/49280556/118298041-3da71980-b4df-11eb-8c24-db59aa66f0a6.png)

-As you can see the files are identical (shell-x86.elf is the original file, hacked.elf is the dumped file on the victim).
+*As you can see the files are identical (shell-x86.elf is the original file, hacked.elf is the dumped file on the victim host)*

 ## Attacker
 ```mysql